GabrielJonatas/GabrielJonatas/README.md

-Hi!
-I’m Gabriel.
-I'm working to make a transiction from the path that i would become an engineer to become a new Dev :D

 Olá!
 Eu me chamo Gabriel.
 Estou trabalhando para fazer a transição do caminho que me tornaria um engenheiro para me tornar um novo desenvolvedor :D

-I'm interest in programming and solve problems.

-Eu estou interessado em programar e resolver problemas.
+Estou interessado em programar e resolver problemas.

-I’m currently learning HTML, CSS and JavaScript.
-I learned C and participated of a project that we had programmed for the microcontroller 8051.

-Eu estou atualmente aprendendo HTML, CSS e JavaScript.
-Eu já aprendi C e participei de um projeto em que nós haviamos programado para o microcontrolador 8051.
+Atualmente aprendendo HTML, CSS e JavaScript.
+Eu já aprendi C e participei de um projeto em que nós haviamos programado um microcontrolador da familia 8051.

-I’m looking to collaborate on projects and solutions to problems.

-Eu viso colaborar em projetos e soluções para problemas.
+Viso colaborar em projetos e soluções para problemas.
+Você pode entrar em contato comigo pelo Linkedin https://www.linkedin.com/in/gabriel-jonatas-035078160

+Hi!
+I’m Gabriel.
+I'm working to make a transiction from the path that i would become an engineer to become a new Dev :D For now, i'm interest in programming and solve problems.
+Currently learning HTML, CSS and JavaScript.
+I learned C and participated of a project that we had programmed a 8051 family microcontroller.
+Looking for collaborate on projects and solutions to problems.
 You can reach me by the Linkedin https://www.linkedin.com/in/gabriel-jonatas-035078160

-Você pode entrar em contato comigo pelo Linkedin https://www.linkedin.com/in/gabriel-jonatas-035078160

 <!---
 GabrielJonatas/GabrielJonatas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.